nmytric/MyPage/README.md

 # MyPage
-This is a screenshot and html file for my webpage about brownies.
+This is a screenshot(MyPage.png) and an html file(MyPage.html)for my webpage about brownies.